Bikxs/google-hash-code/2021/practice-pizza-ingredients/README.md

 ```

 ## Usage
-To get solutions four stages are required
+To get to the solution for the competition- a three stage pipeline is followed.
-### Generate initial solutions
+### 1. Generate initial solutions
 Initial solutions are created and saved and panda dataframe (pickle format) in directory "intermediate"
+The first argument is the input filename and the second (number) is the number of solutions required.
 ```sh
 python3 generate.py a_example.in 100
 python3 generate.py b_little_bit_of_everything.in 100